 It enables users of the testbed to watch live vehicle testing out on the roads, from the SMLL control rooms.

 ITS has provided the fibre infrastructure that will help to ensure the SMLL testbed is at the forefront of CAV testing and validation, as well as helping to gain acceptance of driverless vehicles by the public across the globe.

 Full fibre network operator ITS, has announced it has completed the fibre infrastructure which will provide connectivity along the routes of the Smart Mobility Living Lab (SMLL), Europe’s most advanced real-world testbed facilitating the development of future mobility solutions.

 ITS has supplied SMLL with a private fibre network to meet the complex needs of the testbed, building 20km of full fibre spine using its ‘dig once’ approach.
-By reusing existing ducting including ducts built for the 2012 Olympic Games, ITS has avoided disruptive civils digs.
+By reusing existing ducting including ducts built for the 2012 Olympic Games, ITS has avoided disruptive civil digs.

-The fibre infrastructure, situated in the heart of London, with facilities in the Royal Borough of Greenwich and the Queen Elizabeth Olympic Park, has been designed to support 5G, and has been installed to connect 34 ‘Vehicle to Roadside’ sensors, CCTV, radar and lidar.
-It is this connectivity which will allow the Connected and Autonomous Vehicles (CAVs) to navigate the complex urban environment of a city by being able to ‘see’ what’s ahead.
+The fibre infrastructure, situated in the heart of London, with facilities in the Royal Borough of Greenwich and the Queen Elizabeth Olympic Park, has been designed to support 5G and has been installed to connect 34 ‘Vehicle to Roadside’ sensors, CCTV, radar and lidar.
+It is this connectivity that will allow the Connected and Autonomous Vehicles (CAVs) to navigate the complex urban environment of a city by being able to ‘see’ what’s ahead.
 It also allows clients to watch their on-road vehicle testing live from the SMLL control rooms.